 The thing with Reyna, is that she can easily be an S-tier Agent, but you need to know that you can carry with her.
 If you’re picking her for Competitive, then you’re going into the game looking to be the Match MVP.

 Reyna is valuable to players who shoot first and ask questions later.
-She has the best flash in the game (Leer), which gives ample room for high-percentage success on wide peeks.
+She has the best carry-style flashes in the game (Leer), which gives ample room for high-percentage success on wide peeks.
 She can also heal or take consecutive engagements with Devour and Dismiss, respectively.
 Her Ultimate, Empress, only makes her more of a deadly, all-around unit.

 “If she doesn’t get kills, though, she’s bad.
 Like, near-useless,” Character design lead for Valorant, Ryan ‘Morello’ Scott, said when explaining the thought behind Reyna.
 “You’re making a big bet picking Reyna.”